ether/etherpad-lite/doc/api/hooks_client-side.md

 This hook is called on the client side whenever a user joins or changes.
 This can be used to create notifications or an alternate user list.

-## chatNewMessage
+## `chatNewMessage`

-Called from: src/static/js/chat.js
+Called from: `src/static/js/chat.js`

-Things in context:

-1. authorName - The user that wrote this message
-2. author - The authorID of the user that wrote the message
-3. text - the message text
-4. sticky (boolean) - if you want the gritter notification bubble to fade out on its own or just sit there
-5. timestamp - the timestamp of the chat message
-6. timeStr - the timestamp as a formatted string
-7. duration - for how long in milliseconds should the gritter notification appear (0 to disable)

-This hook is called on the client side whenever a chat message is received from the server.
+This hook runs on the client side whenever a chat message is received from the server.
 It can be used to create different notifications for chat messages.
-Hoook functions can modify the `author`, `authorName`, `duration`, `sticky`, `text`, and `timeStr` context properties to change how the message is processed.
-The `text` and `timeStr` properties may contain HTML, but plugins should be careful to sanitize any added user input to avoid introducing an XSS vulnerability.
+Hook functions can modify the `author`, `authorName`, `duration`, `sticky`, `text`, and `timeStr` context properties to change how the message is processed.
+The `text` and `timeStr` properties may contain HTML and come pre-sanitized; plugins should be careful to sanitize any added user input to avoid introducing an XSS vulnerability.

+Context properties:

+* `authorName`: The display name of the user that wrote the message.
+* `author`: The author ID of the user that wrote the message.
+* `text`: Sanitized message HTML, with URLs wrapped like `<a href="url">url</a>`.
+* `sticky` (boolean): Whether the gritter notification should fade out on its own or just sit there until manually closed.
+* `timestamp`: When the chat message was sent (milliseconds since epoch), corrected using the difference between the local clock and the server's clock.
+* `timeStr`: The message timestamp as a formatted string.
+* `duration`: How long (in milliseconds) to display the gritter notification (0 to disable).

 ## collectContentPre